sjentsch/lsjDocs/Ch04/Ch04_Descriptives_5.rst

 fundamentally different things, so this would be like comparing apples to oranges.

 What about the standard scores?
-Well, thit is a little different.
+Well, this is a little different.
 If we calculate the standard scores we get *z* = (35 - 17) / 5 = 3.6 for grumpiness and *z* = (2 - 13) / 4 = -2.75 for extraversion.
 These two
 numbers *can* be compared to each other.\ [#]_ I am much less extraverted